Openings available in all programs. Sibling and Multi-Week Discounts.

 Welcome to Barrie Camp

-Welcome to a supportive community of parents, children, and camp staff who are passionately committed to supporting happy and healthy children and readying them for an ever-changing world.
-Like many families, it is likely you found Barrie Camp by hearing about the program from friends.
-I am happy and grateful whenever a new family connects to the network of people who have experienced Barrie and appreciate what it has offered their children.
-It certainly assists in our discussions with new families regarding the scope and intent of the program, as well as the gestalt of Barrie summer camp experience.
-It also brings us great kids, many of whom hope to continue with the camp until they can become staff, themselves.
-Hopefully, when we meet, our simple task will be to confirm what you already know or have heard about us.
-I am confident that after just one visit to Barrie you will be as excited as those who recommended the program.
+Welcome to a diverse community of parents, children, and camp staff who are passionately committed to supporting happy and healthy children in an ever-changing world.
+Like many families, you probably discovered Barrie Camp by hearing about us from friends.
+I am always grateful whenever a new family connects to our wide network of friends, families, and staff.
+There are so many people who appreciate what we do for children and can confirm the positive outcomes of the Barrie Camp experience.
+Ninety-five percent of our campers are from referrals.
+I am confident that after just one visit to Barrie you and your children will be as excited by our program as those who come back year after year.

 What is so great about Barrie Camp?
-It is good for every type of child.
-Children who love the outdoors and enjoy having plenty to do will make themselves at home here quite easily.
-Children who need to have the game controller snatched away and be told “Go out and play” will be surprised by how many other things they can do to have fun.
-Regardless, Barrie seeks to develop your child’s best qualities and to provide an experience that resembles what you might recall when looking back at the key experiences of your own childhood.
-In our world today it might seem like we are moving further and further away from the lifestyle that enabled such things.
-Certainly, in my day and neighborhood, all we had to do was go outside and we could find someone to play with, to explore together, and creatively find ways to spend time.
-At Barrie, all of the things that are needed for kids to be stress-free, engaged, supported, safe, and among friends are provided.
+It appeals to a broad range of children.
+Those who love the outdoors and enjoy having plenty to do will make themselves at home here quite comfortably.
+Children who need to leave electronic devices behind will be surprised by how many other things they can do to have fun.
+Barrie seeks to develop your child’s best qualities and provides an experience that resembles the key experiences of your own childhood.
+In our world today it might seem like we are moving further and further away from the lifestyle that encourages such things.
+Certainly, in my day and neighborhood, all we had to do was go outside and find someone to play with, explore together, and creatively find ways to spend time.
+At Barrie, we provide all of the things that are needed for kids to be engaged, supported, safe, and among friends.

 The Environment - Once called “The Ranch,” our forty-five acres of woods, fields, ponds, and streams are the ideal setting for unlimited outdoor activity, bringing children closer to nature and supporting camp programs.

-Things to Do - Listening carefully to suggestions and always looking for something to enhance the core selection of over thirty programs we blend perennial favorites with new things so one summer is different from the next.
+Things to Do - By listening carefully to suggestions and enhancing the core selection of over thirty programs, we blend perennial favorites with new things so one summer is different from the next.

 Staff Guidance and Mentoring - Creating a joyful culture and developing remarkably close relationships with campers over time, counselors understand what their children experience in their daily lives and offer trusted guidance.